 Exercise of rights, questions or complaints

-If you would like to obtain an appropriate request form to (i) inspect and/or receive a copy of your health information, (ii) request a restriction on the use or disclosure of your health information, (iii) request confidential communications, or (iv) request a disclosure of your health information, or for other questions, please contact
+If you would like to obtain an appropriate request form to (i) inspect and/or receive a copy of your health information, (ii) request an amendment to your health information, (iii) request an accounting of disclosures of your health information, or (iv) request a disclosure of your health information, or for other questions, please contact

 c/o Johns Hopkins HealthCare LLC